 - An annual business registration (BR) fee is still payable;

-- You are required to file an annual return (AR) only once, that is for the year it is registered as dormant but no more after that; and
+- You are required to file an annual return (AR) for the year it is registered as dormant but no more after that (note: can be completely avoided if dormant effective date is within 42 days of the incorporation anniversary of your company); and

 - Bookkeeping should continue to be prepared, but audits will no longer be required.